 LITTLE RIVER BEACH PARK

-Check out our newest beach at Delphi Point, just past Wards Road.
-The beach is a flat rock shale beach, with beautiful views backwards to the Mountain.
-Entry requires water shoes with mid to large size stones and rocks.
+Delphi Point, just past Wards Road off Highway 26 near Craigleith has a flat rock shale beach with beautiful views of Blue Mountain.
+Entry requires water shoes to walk on the mid to large size stones and rocks.

 MEMORIAL PARK, MEAFORD